Courseiva

 Why this answer

-Options B and D are correct.
-Multi-AZ provides automatic failover to a standby in another AZ, meeting RTO.
-Automated backups with point-in-time recovery provide RPO of 5 minutes.
+Options A and B are correct.
+Multi-AZ deployment (B) provides automatic failover to a standby in a different Availability Zone, meeting the RTO of less than 30 minutes.
+Automated backups with point-in-time recovery (A) allow recovery to any point within the retention period, enabling an RPO of less than 5 minutes.

 Multi-Selecthard